After School Gaming Monitor-Teen Program

 Citizenship Lancaster-Helping prospective citizens

 Do you like U.S. history and government?
 Do you want to give back to your Lancaster community?
 Do you enjoy interacting with people of diverse cultures?
 If so, volunteer to join a teaching team to teach citizenship to the next generation of Americans.
 Citizenship Lancaster is seeking volunteer instructors to lead weekly classes to prepare permanent residents for the U.S naturalization exam and interview.
-The instructors will teach small classes over a 13 week period starting in mid-September following a well tested history and civics curriculum on Monday evenings in mid-September from 6-7:30pm.
+The instructors will teach small classes over a 13-week period on Monday evenings starting September 9th following a well tested history and civics curriculum.
 We hope to start a second Citizenship Lancaster class in the future.

 Oral History Project Assistants